IIIF/api/source/api/discovery/0.3/index.md

 ### 3.3.
 Activities
 {: #activities}

-The Activities are the means of describing the changes that have occured in the content provider's system.
+The Activities are the means of describing the changes that have occurred in the content provider's system.

 Content providers _MAY_ publish Activities separately from Ordered Collection Pages, and if so they _MUST_ be at the HTTP(S) URI given in the `id` property of the Activity.